Handgun Permit to Buy

 The Sheriff has ninety (90) days from the time all application materials are received to either issue or deny the permit.
 N.C.G.S.
 14-415.15(a)

 There are certain requirements to be approved before the sheriff can issue a permit and the sheriff must deny the permit if certain prohibitions exist.
 Contact the sheriff’s office or the North Carolina Attorney General’s Office for the requirements.
 There is a partial list of prohibitions on the back of the concealed carry application.

 If a permit is denied the applicant may appeal the denial, the revocation, or non- renewal of a permit by petitioning a superior court judge in the applicant’s residential district.
 The court’s determination will be based upon facts, law and reasonableness of the sheriff’s refusal to issue the permit.

 Citizens may obtain a Handgun Purchase Permit or a Concealed Carrying Permit at the Sheriff’s Office or downloading an application from the Gaston County Sheriff’s Office Web Site.
-To schedule an appointment for a Concealed Carry Permit Application please call 704-869-6830.
 For any questions concerning Handgun Purchase Permits or Concealed Carry Permits contact Sgt.
-Mark Shepard at 704-869-6829.
+Wyatt at 704-869-6829.